+[Item 9D inserted in Gazette 21 Apr 1995 p.
+1405; amended in Gazette 30 Jun 2000 p.
+3431.]

 9E.
 Next of kin searches

 (1) Subject to subitem (2), the fee payable to the Public Trustee in respect of work done for the purpose of establishing the next of kin of a deceased person is to be calculated at the rate of $20 for every search of records conducted, or certificate, certified copy or other document obtained, whether in this State or elsewhere.